MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ## Package and deliver your code

-After you have built and tested your app, you can upload the build output to Azure Pipelines or TFS, create and publish an npm or Maven package, or package the build output into a .zip file to be deployed to a web application.
+After you have built and tested your app, you can upload the build output to Azure Pipelines, create and publish an npm or Maven package, or package the build output into a .zip file to be deployed to a web application.

 ::: moniker range="azure-devops"